Metal roofing in shingle, shake, slate, and tile styles has reinvigorated the metal roofing industry.

 Metal roofing has a long history and a great future as a roofing option on residential and commercial buildings.
 The earliest metal roofs were "standing seam" roofs that skilled contractors fabricated on site from large rolls of sheet metal.
 These days, most new metal roofing comes in the form of factory-made steel panels.
 Ridges formed in the panels form overlapping seams during roof installation.
 Factory-applied finishes provide corrosion resistance and color choices.

 If you're interested in a metal roof for your home or commercial property, call the experts at Bone Dry Roofing today.
-We can provide you with complete repair and replacement services for metal roofs in Greenwood, Indianapolis, Carmel and the nearby areas.
+We can provide you with complete repair and replacement services for metal roofs in Carmel, Indianapolis, Fishers and the nearby areas.
 We offer free estimates on all our work!

 Metal roofing may not be the first option many property owners consider when reroofing or constructing a new building, but perhaps it should be.
 Metal roofing has unique characteristics compared to other roofing materials, and these differences are often associated with notable advantages in terms of performance and longevity.